How to Buy Fort Worth Properties Using a Hard Money Loan

 “You should look for the worst house in the neighborhood”

 There are many “blue collar” areas that properly maintain the condition of their homes and yards.
-However, a street that has poorly maintained properties or many vacancies do not lend themselves to fast turn around sales or well suited tenants.
+However, a street with poorly maintained properties or many vacancies does not lend itself to fast turnaround sales or well-suited tenants.

 Always remember that this is an investment.

 You take on a large risk and a lot of work as a rehabber.
 No matter how much loving care you put into your property, you can do nothing about the condition of your neighbor’s property.